Renewable energy alternatives are already popular for many new homes and green construction projects.

 Once you know how many amps your air conditioning pulls at different settings, you’ll have a few figures to work with as you determine the size of the various components you’ll need for your solar energy installation.

-2: Figure out how many solar panels you need in your solar array
+2: Figure out how many solar panels you need To Run Your RV AC

 In addition to the amperage drawn by your air conditioner, you should also think about how many hours a day you intend on running your A/C unit.